The subject has fascinated scientists and other researchers for decades and inspired writers, poets, artists, and songwriters since time immemorial.

 No matter how intense that first rush of sexual chemistry feels, it will change over time.
 The question is how to sustain the best parts of it, and enhance the changing feelings.

 What is the timeline here?

-Researchers agree that after two to three months of regular dating, the bloom is off the rose, i.e. the sexual chemistry is beginning to lessen.
+Researchers agree that after two to three months of regular dating, the bloom is off the rose, i.e., the sexual chemistry between a man and woman is beginning to lessen.
 Couples will often have their first serious argument at this time.

 Little things which you could just overlook and ignore before, may become really bothersome.
 This may be the best time to evaluate your feelings toward your newish partner.

-The greater maturity with the couple, the higher the chances are that what began red hot, will continue and evolve into a slightly less red hot but supportive, satisfying and sustaining relationship.
+The greater maturity with the couple, the higher the chances are that what began red hot will continue and evolve into a slightly less red hot but supportive, satisfying, and sustaining relationship chemistry.